 McKinley Elementary, in particular, has tons of tiles.
 The Art teacher, Jenny Leigh, helped me around the building to discover their stunning collection.
 All the bathrooms and several stairways feature unglazed tiles.
 Numerous bubbler backgrounds appear on all three floors.
 Most extraordinary is a fireplace in the kindergarten room.

 These tiles are of historic significance and they contribute to the culture of education.
 Some of the tile is simply functional, such as the floor tile in the bathrooms and the coping found on many windowsills.
 However, much of the tiles are works of art.
 They were designed to make schoolchildren feel welcome at school, to enjoy the learning environment, and to feel at home.
 They were meant to capture student's imaginations, nurture their creativity, and foster their appreciation for art.
 Nowadays, these tiles can still teach students craft, beauty, and how to imagine creative ways to use wall spaces.

 Kindergarten teacher, Susan Zeimet, admits that she loves having the coolest room in the school building.
 She has been teaching in the room with the fireplace for 19 years.
 During this time she has learned many stories about the showpiece in her classroom.
 She understands there is history in her room and appreciates the importance of those tiles.
 She suggests that the fireplace should be installed in the library of the new school building.

 Will this happen?
 As of now, many staff hope so.
 In the meantime, I will continue to investigate the story of what is happening to these tiles.
 Hopefully, these tiles remain with the kids.
-Even if the tiles of nursery rhymes are outdated, these works of art belong to them.
 The kids should be able to see these tiles when they go to the drinking fountain for water, or sit in front of the fireplace for story time.
-Whether it is a new school building tomorrow or a hundred years from now, those tiles belong to the kids and the school community.
+Whether it is a new school building tomorrow or a hundred years from now, those tiles are for the kids and the school community.